AlessandroMarcellettiUnicam1/Identity_management_framework/README.md

 npm install
 ```

-# Elasticity experiments execution
+# Identity and Rights registration - Elasticity experiments execution

-In order to configurate and run an experiment , please check the [Experiments Guide](README_USE.md)
+In order to configurate and run identity and rights registration for sensors, launching then an experiment of the urban lighting system, please check the [Experiments Guide](README_USE.md)